 Desert Knowledge Australia - Intyalheme Centre for Future Energy

 Alice Springs has a long history of renewable technology uptake, with an international reputation for solar energy.
 The Intyalheme Centre provides a focal point for bringing this experience and expertise together, for the benefit of the town and the Territory.
-By fostering partnerships and encouraging collaboration, the Intyalheme Centre for Future Energy will continue to grow the reputation of the Northern Territory as a leader and innovator in renewable energy technologies and practical integration.
+By fostering partnerships and encouraging collaboration, the Intyalheme Centre for Future Energy will continue to grow the reputation of the NT as a leader and innovator in renewable energy technologies and practical integration.

-The Centre is working across three main focus areas: delivering collaborative projects that conceptualise and validate future grid options (technologies, systems, networks, commercial and market partnerships); being a conduit (facilitating connections, providing advice, linking projects and people); and, sharing knowledge (community education and engagement, disseminating targeted information to enhance renewable energy capability).
+The centre is working across three main focus areas: delivering collaborative projects that conceptualise and validate future grid options (technologies, systems, networks, commercial and market partnerships); being a conduit (facilitating connections, providing advice, linking projects and people); and, sharing knowledge (community education and engagement, disseminating targeted information to enhance renewable energy capability).